-Use the Tuning Mode (T-MODE) switch to select Manual, Seek, or Scan tuning.
+Use the Tuning Mode (T·MODE) switch to select Manual, Seek, or Scan tuning.
 The display panel will indicate either SEEK or SCAN when those modes are selected.
 A blank display indicates manual mode.

-Manual tuning is accomplished by pressing the v or A switches.
-The v switch lowers the frequency.
-The A switch raises the frequency.
+Manual tuning is accomplished by pressing the \checkmark or \land switches.
+The \checkmark switch lowers the frequency.
+The \land switch raises the frequency.

-In the Seek Tuning mode, the radio automatically seeks out the next clear station when the v or A switch is depressed.
-Use the v switch to seek to the next clear lower frequency station, the A switch to seek the next clear higher station.
+In the Seek Tuning mode, the radio automatically seeks out the next clear station when the or switch is depressed.
+Use the switch to seek to the next clear lower frequency station, the switch to seek the next clear higher station.

-Scan Tuning is started by depressing either the scan for the next medium-to-strong frequency and play for a few seconds before continuing on to the next.
+Scan Tuning is started by depressing either the \checkmark or \land switches.
+The radio will automatically scan for the next medium-to-strong frequency and play for a few seconds before continuing on to the next.
 Scanning can be stopped at any desired station simply by depressing the same switch again during the pause.